manabu-hirano/logdrive/README.md

     1521825179,348712537,518921,1952
     1521825179,348721085,518921,4096

-Each line consists of UNIX time in second, UNIX time in nanosecond, LBA, size of sector.
+Each line consists of UNIX time in second, UNIX time in nanosecond, Logical Block Address (LBA), size of sector.
 Your results, especially UNIX time and LBA, may be different to the above results.
-These write logs have identical sectors of file "true".
+These write logs include identical sectors of binary file "/bin/true".

-### Search with sampling
+### Search with random sampling

-This section describes how to reduce search time by using sampling technique.
+This section describes how to reduce search time by using random sampling technique.
 The following example creates a sampled HashDB with sampling rate of 0.5%.

     [root@localhost tests]# hadoop fs -rmr /preservation-vm-1.md5-0.05
     [root@localhost tests]# hadoop jar AnalysisSystem.jar jp.ac.toyota_ct.analysis_sys.samplingIndex /preservation-vm-1.md5 /preservation-vm-1.md5-0.05 0.05